2018 World Cup: Who has qualified for the finals and who can get there?

 Russia qualify as hosts.
 Group winners qualify automatically, with the eight best runners-up facing a two-legged playoff.
 Gibraltar and Kosovo were late additions after being accepted as full FIFA members.

-The qualifiers began in September 2016 and run through to November 2017.
-Click on the group to see the fixtures, results and standings.
+The qualifiers began in September 2016 and run through November 2017.

 GROUP A: Netherlands, France, Sweden, Bulgaria, Belarus, Luxembourg